rgbqcd/chess-coach/README.md

 # or build from source: clone viamrobotics/rdk, `make server`
 ```

+**Intiface Central** (the buttplug.io server that drives the Hush): download
+the desktop app from [intiface.com/central](https://intiface.com/central/) —
+free, open source, macOS/Windows/Linux.
+Install it like any app; no account
+needed.

 Runtime prerequisites:

-- **Intiface Central** running (`ws://127.0.0.1:12345`) with the Hush
+- **Intiface Central** running with the engine started (big play button,
-  connected — and *not* holding the kGoal (only one thing can own its BLE
+  websocket on `ws://127.0.0.1:12345`) and the Hush connected — and *not*
+  holding the kGoal (only one thing can own its BLE connection; disconnect
-  connection; disconnect "Boost" in Intiface if it grabbed it while scanning)
+  "Boost" in Intiface if it grabbed it while scanning)
 - kGoal Boost powered on
 - macOS: the process needs Bluetooth permission — grant it to the terminal app
   that launches `viam-server` (System Settings → Privacy & Security → Bluetooth)